2. SIGNIFICANT ACCOUNTING POLICIES

 The cost of the intangible asset shall include the purchase price, including non-refundable duties and taxes, all the directly attributable costs to bring the intangible to the present location, working condition and intended use.

-2.13 Impairment of Assets
+2.14 Impairment of Assets

 The carrying amounts of assets are reviewed at each balance sheet date to ascertain impairment based on internal / external factors.
-An impairment loss is recognised when the carrying amount of an asset exceeds its recoverable amount.
+An impairment loss is recognized when the carrying amount of an asset exceeds its recoverable amount.
 The recoverable amount is the higher of the net selling price of the assets and their value in use.

-2.14 Cash and Cash equivalents
+2.15 Cash and Cash equivalents

-For presentation in the statement of cash flows, cash and cash equivalents include cash on hand, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily Convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, and bank overdrafts.
+For presentation in the statement of cash flows, cash and cash equivalents include cash on hand, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, and bank overdrafts.

-2.15 Trade receivables
+2.16 Trade receivables

-2.16 Foreign Currency Transactions
+2.17 Foreign Currency Transactions

 Transactions in foreign currency are accounted at the exchange rates prevailing on the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency closing rates of exchange at the reporting date.

-Exchange differences arising on settlement or translation of monetary items are recognised in Statement of Profit and Loss except to the extent of exchange differences which are regarded as an adjustment to interest costs on foreign currency borrowings that are directly attributable to the acquisition or construction of qualifying assets, are capitalized as cost of assets.
+Exchange differences arising on settlement or translation of monetary items are recognized in Statement of Profit and Loss except to the extent of exchange differences which are regarded as an adjustment to interest costs on foreign currency borrowings that are directly attributable to the acquisition or construction of qualifying assets, are capitalized as cost of assets.

-rates at the date of the transaction.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are recorded using the exchange rates at the date of the transaction.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was measured.
-The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognised in OCI or Statement of Profit and Loss are also recognised in OCI or Statement of Profit and Loss, respectively).
+The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognized in OCI or Statement of Profit and Loss are also recognized in OCI or Statement of Profit and Loss, respectively).

-2.17 Dividend
+2.18 Dividend

-The final Dividend on shares is recorded as a liability on the date of approval by the Shareholders and interim dividend sare recorded as a liability on the date of declaration by the Company's Board of Directors.
+The final Dividend on shares is recorded as a liability on the date of approval by the Shareholders and interim dividends are recorded as a liability on the date of declaration by the Company's Board of Directors.

-2.18 Cash Flow Statement
+2.19 Cash Flow Statement

 Statement of cash flows are reported using the indirect method, whereby profit for the period is adjusted for the effects of transactions of a non-cash nature, any deferrals or accruals of past or future operating cash receipts or payments and item of income or expenses associated with investing or financing cash flows.
 The cash flows from operating, investing and financing activities of the Company are segregated.

-2.19 Provisions and Contingent Liabilities
+2.20 Provisions and Contingent Liabilities

-Provisions are recognized when the Company,as a result of a past event, has a present obligation and it is probable that the Company will be required to settle the obligation for which a reliable estimate can be made.
+Provisions are recognized when the Company, as a result of a past event, has a present obligation and it is probable that the Company will be required to settle the obligation for which a reliable estimate can be made.

-The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at the end of the reporting period, considering the risks and uncertainties surrounding the obligation.
+The amount recognized as a provision is the best estimate of the consideration required to settle the present obligation at the end of the reporting period, considering the risks and uncertainties surrounding the obligation.
 When a provision is measured using the cash flows estimated to settle the present obligation, its carrying amount is the present value of those cash flows (when the effect of the time value of money is material).
-When discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.
+When discounting is used, the increase in the provision due to the passage of time is recognized as a finance cost.